 Corporate social responsibility is growing steadfast in emerging countries.
-The factors that typically determine CSR practices of firms have often led to conflicting results.
-In this study, we examine corporate governance characteristics that are specifically relevant to CSR in emerging countries.
+Studies analyzing the factors that typically determine CSR practices of firms have often led to conflicting results.
+In this study, we examine corporate governance determinants that are specifically relevant to CSR in emerging countries.
 Analyzing a large sample of Vietnamese listed firms, we find that foreign ownership, international orientation, gender diversity, and CEO education positively influence CSR.
-Furthermore, we find significant joint effects of foreign ownership with international orientation, gender diversity, and CEO education.
+Furthermore, we find significant joint effects of foreign ownership with international orientation, gender diversity and CEO education.
 The study highlights the key drivers of CSR practices of firms in emerging countries.

 - Foreign ownership